How do you hire a speechwriter? Make sure to ask, “what do you charge?”

 Many freelancers, including myself, build a set of deposits and milestones into the payment arrangement because it allows for the typically large balance to be paid over time and to decrease the risk in case something happens that prevents the work from being done on time.
 Some require a 50% deposit with 50% paid at the end while others split it into thirds with the deposit, first draft, and final draft, being the milestones.
 I mostly do 50% up front and 50% upon the final speech.
 Some freelancers will even give a discount if the full amount is paid in full up front—typically 10% if the entire amount is paid up front.

-I hope that was helpful to those that are trying to figure out what this costs.
+I hope that was helpful to those that are trying to figure out how to hire a speechwriter.
 These are just two models for how to charge for a speech and more could be out there.
 Some writers track their time and charge hourly for all phone calls, emails, research, and actual writing.
 That can add up quickly (see any lawyer’s bill for analogous situations).

 When you’re ready for your next speech, email me.